unaussprechlich/PublicAPI/README.md

 ======
 This is a Java implementation of the Hypixel API

-THIS VERSION IS JAVA LANGUAGE LEVEL 6 COMPATIBLE.
+**THIS VERSION IS JAVA LANGUAGE LEVEL 6 COMPATIBLE.
 VERSION IS NOT 100% TESTED!
-SO IF YOU ARE ABLE TO USE THE LEVEL 8 VERSION CHECK IT OUT [HERE](https://github.com/HypixelDev/PublicAPI).
+IF YOU ARE ABLE TO USE THE LEVEL 8 VERSION CHECK IT OUT [HERE](https://github.com/HypixelDev/PublicAPI).**

 ### Documentation
 Hypixel PublicAPI documentation is mostly contained within the source code and the [example code](https://github.com/HypixelDev/PublicAPI/tree/master/Example/src/main/java/net/hypixel/example).